'Dismantle' systemic racism, UN urges | DW | 28.06.2021

 Bachelet's report came just three days after former policeman Derek Chauvin was sentenced to over 22 and years in prison for murdering Floyd in Minneapolis in May 2020.

-The report urged countries to end "cultures of denial" regarding racism; hold law enforcement officials accountable for human rights violations; ensure representation of Black people; and confront the history of racism.
+Bachelet's report aims to speed up action by countries; hold law enforcement officials accountable for human rights violations; ensure representation of Black people; and confront the history of racism.

 It seeks a "transformative" approach to address its continued impact today, hoping to build on momentum around the recent worldwide scrutiny about racism.